AFL Grand Final Day September 28

 Access is by security card.
 Contact membership secretary Peter McCaw if you have not received instructions on access and use of the clubhouse.

 Members are entitled to bring a non-member as a visitor up to 12 times in a year.
-The charge for visitors is $5 per visit and the visitor should be signed in by the club member in the visitor's book and the payment made in an envelope in the money box.
+The charge for visitors is $5 per visit and the visitor should be signed in by the club member in the visitor's book and the payment made as above.
 Please gently remind anybody who does not seem to be aware of this rule.

 Smoke-free children's recreational areas

 The Tobacco Act 1987 prohibits smoking within 10 metres of outdoor public children’s sporting venues during organised sporting events.
 This includes training or practice sessions to prepare for an organised underage sporting event, and breaks or intervals during the course of the event, training or practice session.